 It depends on the type of care you need.
 First, you and each family member must choose a primary care physician.
 This decision is important since your primary care physician provides or arranges for most of your health care.
 You must select a primary care physician from the PHP provider directory.
 Locations and telephone numbers of the participating doctors are listed in the PHP provider directory or can be obtained by calling the Presbyterian Customer Service Center at 505-923-5678 or 800-356-2219 or TTY for the hearing impaired at 711 or toll-free at 800-659-8331 or by accessing our website at www.phs.org/fehb.
 By selecting a PCP who belongs to the plan, members are selecting their corresponding network of specialists, hospitals, and other providers to serve their healthcare needs.
-A PCP selection form is in your packet.
-Select your provider by the 5-digit provider number and mail it in the return envelope.
-Should you choose to change your PCP, your requested change will be effective the next business day following your request.

-· Primary care
+Primary care